helderasmoreira/til/README.md

 # TIL

-A repository of TIL snippets.
+A repository of TIL snippets on small things I learn day to day across a variety of languages and technologies.

 ---